Zilliqa/ZIP/zips/zip-19.md

 [ZIP-9](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-9.md) and [ZIP-11](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-11.md)
 for background on Zilliqa Seed Node Staking Program.

-The Staking phase 1 has been a success and many Zilliqa wallet providers such as [Atomic](https://atomicwallet.io/staking), [Frontier](https://frontierwallet.com/), [Moonlet](https://moonlet.io/#staking), [Zillet](https://zillet.io/) and [Zillion](https://stake.zilliqa.com/) have successfully integrated Zilliqa Seed Node staking.
+Seed Node Staking (Phase 1) has been a success and many Zilliqa wallet providers such as [Atomic](https://atomicwallet.io/staking), [Frontier](https://frontierwallet.com/), [Moonlet](https://moonlet.io/#staking), [Zillet](https://zillet.io/) and [Zillion](https://stake.zilliqa.com/) have successfully integrated Zilliqa Seed Node staking.

-However, the team has received feedback on how to further improve the Zilliqa non-custodial seed node staking program.
+However, the team has received some feedback on how to further improve the user experience.
+This proposal aims to cater to one such feedback.
 ## Limitation around smart contract wallets

-The current staking contracts for phase 1 is not versatile enough to support smart contract wallets.
-For smart contract wallets, if the wallet provider needs to "upgrade" or add new features to the smart contract, a new deployment of the smart contract and followed by a transfer of assets to the new smart contract is required.
-Under Staking phase 1, this means that the delegator has to withdraw all his stakes, wait for at least 24,000 blocks for stake deposit to be unbonded before $ZIL can be transferred to the new smart contract wallet.
+The current staking contracts for Phase 1 are not versatile enough to support smart contract wallets.
+For smart contract wallets, if the wallet provider needs to "upgrade" or add new features to the smart contract, a new deployment of the smart contract, followed by a transfer of assets to the new smart contract is required.
+With Staking Phase 1, this means that the delegator has to withdraw all his stakes, wait for at least 24,000 blocks for stake deposit to be unbonded before $ZIL can be transferred to the new smart contract wallet.

 ## Incomplete removal of empty maps in contract states

 Maps entries that are not required are deleted from the contract state.
-However, due to an improper deletion in phase 1, rather than map entries being deleted, the map entries are cleared instead.
-This causes the contract data size to be bloated unnecessary.
+However, due to an incomplete deletion in Phase 1, rather than map entries being deleted, the map entries are cleared instead.
+This causes the contract data size to be get unnecessarily bloated.

 ### Example:
 Expected map content after withdrawal of stake deposit is completed